-With its current capital resources, Perpetua Resources has sufficient funds to continue to advance the regulatory process related to permitting for mine development in 2021.
+With its current capital resources, Perpetua Resources has sufficient funds to continue to advance the regulatory process related to permitting for mine development through 2022.
 During 2021 and beyond, Perpetua Resources plans to:

-- Continue engaging with Project stakeholders to ensure all stakeholders have the opportunity to better understand the benefits and plans for the Project; - Continue collecting environmental baseline data in support of the ongoing regulatory processes related to permitting for site restoration and redevelopment of the Project; and - Continue to advance the regulatory process for the restoration and redevelopment of the Project.
+- Continue engaging with Project stakeholders to provide those stakeholders with the opportunity for better understanding of the Project concepts and to provide a forum for such stakeholders to provide further input into the Project, possible options and alternatives; - Continue to collect environmental baseline data in support of the ongoing regulatory processes related to permitting for site restoration and redevelopment of the Project; - Continue to advance the regulatory process for the restoration and redevelopment of the Project, including the repair of legacy impacts and operation of a modern mining and processing facility that would provide a social and economic benefit to the local community and restoration of the Project site.